Cupcakes for the In Crowd...

 But before we get to (what happens to be my favorite) chocolate cupcake recipe from the archives, I want to share something.
-Maybe it's the waxing moon, that cyclic siren pulling us toward wholeness, to embracing our shadow, urging us to let go, shed the outworn for the sake of authenticity.
-Or maybe it's the fresh start of a new school year, possessing me with cravings for newly sharpened pencils and thick stacks of paper, clean as a cloud.
-Fall always wakes me up.
-It conjures images of new beginnings.
+Maybe it's the new moon just around the corner in early June, that cyclic siren pulling us toward wholeness, to embracing our shadow, urging us to let go, shed the outworn for the sake of authenticity.
+Or maybe it's the fresh start of a new summer season, possessing me with cravings for leafy walks and the scent of lavender with its clean as a cloud fragrance, conjuring flashes of new beginnings.

 After a certain age you get, well.
 Tired.

 Tired of squeezing your self into one-size-fits-normal.
 Tired of accommodating expectations.
 Weary of scanning your body through a Madison Avenue filter.
-Exhausted pretending you even care about American Idol, manicures, or football (when it's obvious, you don't).
-I am irritated by this ancient automatic reflex to fit in, find the perfect hair color, be nice.
+Exhausted pretending you even care about Top 40 pop, manicures, or fashion trends (it's obvious, you don't).
+I am increasingly irritated by this ancient automatic reflex to fit in, find the perfect hair color, be nice.
 That nice woman.
 The one the neighbors like.